Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 Maryland Governor Larry Hogan Press Brief: Maryland has recently purchased half a million tests from LabGenomics, a South Korean company, for $9 million.
 When the Korean Air jet carrying the tests flew into Baltimore/Washington International Airport it was met by National Guard troops and state police.
 The tests are now being guarded by National Guard troops and state police at a secret location because of concerns that they might be seized.

-Tribal governments were supposed to get $8 billion in direct emergency relief from the $2 trillion CARES Act.
+Tribal governments were supposed to get $8 billion in direct emergency relief from the $2 trillion .
 More than a month later, they haven’t received any of it.
 Tribal communities are among the most vulnerable to the coronavirus.
 They face some of the highest rates of health conditions like diabetes, heart disease and asthma; they are often in remote parts of the country, where it’s tough to quickly disseminate resources and where families live in small homes shared with elderly family members who are particularly at risk.
 And the Indian Health Service, which provides health care to nearly 3 million Native Americans, is already notoriously and chronically underfunded.

 Federal data released this week shows that the number of deaths recorded in the U.S. this year is higher than normal, outpacing deaths attributed to COVID-19 in states that have been hit hardest by the virus.
 The data provides the first look at death trends this year across the country and offers more evidence that the official tally of coronavirus deaths is low.